Get Involved: Help Care for Our Public Lands and Creation

 Get involved in current efforts to heal and protect special places in God's creation.

 Most of the damaged done to the wilderness has occurred with the last 50 years.
 Clayton Daughenbaugh has an article that bears reading, Wilderness: God’s Garden and the Threats to Nature.

 Click here for the book "Renewal in the Wilderness" by John Lionberger, founder of the organization of the same name, exploring in depth the connection of spirituality and wilderness experiences.

 - Enjoy free access to parks.

-- National Public Lands Day - Join an event taking place near your church or worship center.
+- National Public Lands Day - Join an event annually on a Saturday in September taking place near your church or worship center.